 \subsection{Dataset}

 We present \politihop, the first dataset for multi-hop fact checking of real-world claims.
-It consists of 500 manually annotated claims, split into a training (300 instances), and a test set (200 instances).
+It consists of 500 manually annotated claims in written English, split into a training (300 instances) and a test set (200 instances).
 For each claim, the corresponding PolitiFact article was retrieved, which consists of a discussion of each claim and its veracity, written by a professional fact checker.
-The annotators then selected chains of evidence sentences from said articles.
-As sometimes more than one chain can be found to describe a reason behind the veracity of a claim independently, we further take each chain in the training set as a separate instance, resulting in 733 training examples.
-Each training example is annotated by one annotator, whereas each test example is annotated by two annotators.
-We split the training data into train and dev sets, where the former has 592 examples, and the latter -- 141.
-A more in-depth description of the annotation process, including inter-annotator agreement, can be found in the appendix.
+The annotators then selected sufficient sets of evidence sentences from said articles.
+As sometimes more than one set can be found to describe a reason behind the veracity of a claim independently, we further take each set in the training split as a separate instance, resulting in 733 training examples.
+Each training example is annotated by one annotator, whereas each test example is annotated by two.
+We split the training data into train and dev datasets, where the former has 592 examples and the latter -- 141.
+For veracity prediction, we arrived at Krippendorf's $\alpha$ and Fleiss' $\kappa$ agreement values of 0.638 and 0.637, respectively.
+By comparison, \citet{fever} reported Fleiss' $\kappa$ of 0.684 on FEVER.
+For the sentence prediction, we attain Krippendorf's $\alpha$ of 0.437.
+A more in-depth description of the annotation process can be found in the appendix.

 Table~\ref{table:data} presents statistics of the dataset.
-We observe that the average number of evidence sentences per chain is above 2, which already indicates that the task is more complex than the FEVER dataset.
+The average number of evidence sentences per set is above 2, which already indicates that the task is more complex than the FEVER dataset.
 In FEVER, 83.2\% of the claims require one sentence, whereas in \politihop, only 24.8\% require one sentence.
-The distribution of the number of evidence sentences in \politihop\ is further presented in Table~\ref{table:length}.